 Does a federal debt limit still make good policy sense?

-Many experts contend that the federal debt ceiling is anathema to sound fiscal policy, suggesting it unwise to inhibit the government's ability to meet financial obligations already legislated.
+Many experts contend that the federal debt ceiling is an anathema to sound fiscal policy, suggesting it unwise to inhibit the government's ability to meet financial obligations already legislated.
 "It serves no useful purpose to allow members of Congress to vote for vast cuts in taxation and increases in spending and then tell the Treasury it is not permitted to sell bonds to cover the deficits," writes budget expert Bruce Bartlett.
 "No other nation has such a screwy system," he notes.

 A GAO analysis of the 2011 debt ceiling crisis recommended "that Congress should consider ways to better link decisions about the debt limit with decisions about spending and revenue to avoid potential disruptions to the Treasury market and to help inform the fiscal policy debate in a timely way."